slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 1) Protect your time like your money.
-> *'There’s no difference between a pessimist who says, ‘Oh, it’s hopeless, so don’t bother doing anything,’ and an optimist who says, ‘Don’t bother doing anything, it’s going to turn out fine any way.’
-Either way, nothing happens.' -- Yvon Chouinard*

 - what’s the next action >> if u dont know think what’s the next project -- gtd guy

 you always throw out your first pancake - primeiro milho é para os pardais

 - in order to understand i destried myself
-- There is no goal that requires a delay.
-It’s now, or it’s never.
-Those are the only two timeframes that exist in reality. -- dan munro

-> *'This is the best time ever to make something.
-None of the greatest, coolest creations 20 years from now have been invented yet.
-You are not late.' -- Kevin Kelly*
 > *'The most difficult is the decision to act, the rest is just tenacity.' -- Andrea Earhart*
 > *'Time is the longest distance between two places.' -- Tennessee Williams*
 > *'Patience is not passive; on the contrary, it is active; it is concentrated strength.' -- Edward G. Bulwer-Lytton*